dhruvesh-patel/spring-boot-rest-swagger/README.md

-This repo demonstrades is spring boot REST API and demonstrates integration with swagger to document APIs.
+This repo demonstrates is spring boot REST API and demonstrates integration with swagger to document APIs.

 ## Pre-requisite:
 1) JDK 11